contextprotocol/senft/README.md

-# SENFT : Semantic Evidence Non-Fungible Token
+# xpNFTs (Experience-Driven Non-Fungible Tokens)

-SENFT, short for Semantic Evidence Non-Fungible Token, represents semantic and dynamic NFTs in Context.
-As a token, SENFT embodies the concept of non-fungibility, ensuring that each instance is unique and cannot be replaced by another identical token.
-The "**Semantic**" prefix highlights the token's ability to carry meaning and context beyond mere representation, as it can be augmented with metadata and attributes that evolve over time.
+xpNFTs, short for Experience-Driven Non-Fungible Tokens, are dynamic and interactive tokens designed to revolutionize the way we think about digital assets in the Context ecosystem.
+As unique tokens, xpNFTs embody the core principle of non-fungibility, ensuring each instance is distinct and irreplaceable.

+## Key Features of xpNFTs
+- *Semantic Integration*: xpNFTs carry rich, meaningful metadata that evolves over time.
+This semantic layer allows the tokens to provide more context and meaning beyond simple ownership, enabling deeper connections and interactions within the ecosystem.
-Moreover, the term "**Evidence**" underscores the importance of provenance and traceability, allowing SENFTs to maintain a record of their history and changes on-chain.
-This means that users can verify the authenticity, integrity, and evolution of SENFTs, providing unparalleled transparency and trustworthiness in the digital asset space.
-By combining semantic meaning with evidence-based provenance, SENFTs revolutionize the way we think about digital ownership and representation.
+- *Provenance and Evidence*: xpNFTs maintain a transparent and immutable record of their history and changes on-chain.
+This provenance ensures authenticity, integrity, and trustworthiness, allowing users to verify the evolution and origins of each token.
+- *Dynamic Attributes*: xpNFTs are not static.
+Their attributes can change based on user actions, achievements, or real-world events.
+This dynamism makes xpNFTs more engaging and valuable over time, as they can adapt and evolve in response to various stimuli.
 # Getting started

 ## Modify, test and deploy your own NFT Contract